r1cksec/cheatsheets/theorie/active-directory-methodology.md

 ### ESC2

-ESC2 is when a certificate template can be used for any purpose (see ESC3 - use template = ESC2).
+ESC2 is when a certificate template can be used for any purpose (change Enrollment Agents - see ESC3)

 ### ESC3